admb-project/admb-examples/README.md

 [Diet and heart disease][20]
 :  Continuous and discrete observation sharing being influenced by a latent random variable

+[Differential equations][21]
+[Eilers &amp; Marx parameterization][22]
+:  Parameterization of the spline from Eilers &amp; Marx (1996)

+[Estimation of detection function ][23]
+:  Illustrates the likelihood based estimation of the detection function (perpendicular distance)

+[Examples][24]
+:  Under construction

+[Extension: correlated RE's][25]
+:  Add random effects to all 3 phi's, and attempt to estimate correlations

+[Extension: crossed RE's][26]
+:  Adds a "day effect" following Millar (2004, Aust NZ J. Stat, 46, p.
+543-554)

+[Fisheries][27]
+:  Different uses of ADMB in fisheries stock assessments or other fisheries work

+[Flexible negative binomial][28]
+:  Explores non-standard relationships between mean and variance in the NB model

+[Function minimizer][29]
+:  Various tricks and techniques related to the function minimizer to improve convergence

+[Gamma distributed myxomatosis using R2admb][30]
+[GAMs as mixed models][31]
+:  Generalized Additive Models

+[Gaussian models][32]
+:  Models where both the response and latent random variable are Gaussian.
+For such models the covariance matrix of the observations can be worked out analytically, but still the latent variable (random effect) formulation can be beneficial.

+[Geostatistical approach][33]
+:  The approach to spatial modeling where you explicitly model the covariance function/matrix.
+First used in geology/mining (hence the name).
+Can be used with both Gaussian and non-Gaussian response for data.

+[GLM/GLMM/GAM][34]
+[glmmADMB][35]
+[Growth models][36]
+[Item response theory][37]
+:  The multilevel Rasch model can be implented using random effects in ADMB.
+As an example we use data on the responses of 2042 soldiers to a total of 19 items (questions), taken from Doran et al (2007).
+This illustrates the use of crossed random effects in ADMB.
+Further, it is shown how the model easily can be generalized in ADMB.
+These more general models cannot be fitted with standard GLMM software such as "lmer" in R.

+[Line transect methods][38]
+:  Line transect methods are commonly used to estimate animal abundance, and is a special case of distance sampling.

+[lmer() comparison][39]
+:  Application of ADMB to the simulated datasets in Zhang et al. (2011) with emphasis on comparison to the R function lmer()

+[Mark-recapture][40]

+[Math][41]
+:  Various undocumented techniques and tricks useful for developing ADMB programs

+[MCMCMC][42]
+:  This presents generalized code for conducting Metropolis Coupled MCMC using ADMB called within R

+[Mean and variance][43]
+:  Both mean and variance vary smoothly as functions of a covariate

+[MGRF: simple CAR model][44]
+:  CAR model for the Scottish Lip Cancer Data

+[Mineralization of terbuthylazine][45]
+:  A simple nonlinear least-squares problem, with normally distributed residuals and no random effects or latent variables.
+Example from the NCEAS non-linear modelling working group.

+[Miscellaneous][46]
+:  Stuff that is hard to categorize, but still is useful

+[Mixed response][47]
+:  Models with responses of different types

+[Negative Binomial Fir Fecundity][48]
+:

+[Negative binomial serially correlated counts][49]
+:  Compares a negative binomial response to Poisson responses for the polio data

+[Non Gaussian random effects][50]
+:  ADMB allows non-Gaussian random effects via transformation of a normal variate

+[Occupancy model][51]
+:  Comparison of ADMB and WinBUGS modelling approach for simple occupancy model.
+This is also a comparison of Bayesian and frequentist modelling.

+[One-compartment open model][52]
+:  Fit mixed effects model to the classical "phenopharbital" model

+[Orange trees][53]

+[Ordered categorical responses][54]
+:  Ordered categorical responses with application to SOCATT data

+[Owl nestling negotiation][55]
+:  Zero-inflated generalized linear mixed model example from the NCEAS non-linear modelling working group.

+[Parameter scaling][56]
+:  Shows how to scale parameters so that they become of the same magnitude

+[Parameterization][57]
+:  Examples of how to (and not to) parameterize mathematical functions and statistical models

+[Pella-Tomlinson basic model][58]
+:  Pella-Tomlinson by Arni Magnusson with user interface and formatted MCMC output.
+Repeats and extends the analysis of Polacheck et al. (1993).

+[Pella-Tomlinson from ADMB manual][59]
+:  Pella-Tomlinson example by Dave Fournier from the ADMB manual.
+Demonstrates several innovative modelling approaches: 6 month time step, time-varying K and q.

+[PK/DK ][60]
+:  Pharmacokinetics (PK) &amp; Pharmacodynamics(DK)

 [1]: text-books/maximum-likelihood-estimation-and-inference-by-russell-millar
 [2]: glmm-generalized-linear-mixed-models/count-data/a-discrete-valued-time-series-model
 [3]: state-space-models/a-discrete-valued-time-series-model